Nath9319/DocumentationAgent/output/CalculatorCode/documentation/DataError.md

 # Documentation for `DataError`

+> ⚠️ **Quality Notice**: Documentation generated with 0% confidence.
+Some dependencies could not be fully resolved.

+> ⚠️ **Note**: Some dependencies could not be fully resolved.
+Documentation may be incomplete.
 ### DataError

 **Description:**
-`DataError` is a custom exception class designed to handle errors related to data processing within the application.
-It extends the base exception class, allowing for more specific error handling when data-related issues arise, such as invalid data formats or unexpected data types.
+The `DataError` class is a custom exception designed to handle errors related to data processing within the application.
+It extends the base exception class, allowing it to be raised in scenarios where data integrity or validity issues occur, providing a clear indication of the nature of the error.

 **Parameters/Attributes:**
-- None (The class does not define any additional parameters or attributes beyond those inherited from the base exception class.)
+None

 **Expected Input:**
-- The class is intended to be instantiated with a message string that describes the specific data error encountered.
-This message should provide context for the error to aid in debugging.
+The `DataError` class does not take any specific input parameters upon instantiation.
+However, it can be raised with an optional message that describes the error in detail.

 **Returns:**
-- None (The class does not return a value; it raises an exception when instantiated.)
+None

 **Detailed Logic:**
-- When an instance of `DataError` is created, it calls the constructor of its superclass using `super().__init__()`.
-This ensures that the base exception class is properly initialized, allowing the `DataError` instance to function as a standard exception while also carrying a specific message related to data errors.
+- The `DataError` class inherits from the built-in exception class, utilizing `super().__init__` to initialize the base exception with a custom message if provided.
-- The primary purpose of this class is to provide a clear and distinct way to signal data-related issues, which can be caught and handled separately from other types of exceptions in the application.
-This enhances error handling and debugging capabilities by allowing developers to identify and respond to data errors specifically.
+- This class serves as a specialized exception that can be caught and handled separately from other general exceptions, allowing developers to implement specific error handling logic for data-related issues.
+- By defining this custom exception, the codebase can maintain clarity and specificity in error reporting, making it easier to debug and manage data-related problems.

+---
+*Generated with 0% context confidence*